SegalAu/TicTacToe/README.md

     ![image](https://user-images.githubusercontent.com/9510917/119019980-926ce900-b952-11eb-962b-f659d19162a7.png)

-    *Check that web-app has started correctly, if it fails, might need to perform a npm install within the front end folder
+    *Check that web-app has started correctly, if it fails, might need to perform a npm install within the front end folder *Check that server has required dependencies (navigate to server and run npm install) *Run general npm install (root level) to be safe
 3) In a **new terminal**, navigate to subfolder /Game
 4) Execute `javac -cp ./py4j0.10.9.1.jar Game.java`
 5) Execute `java -cp ./py4j0.10.9.1.jar Game.java`